-Dr William Butler [00:08:54] In terms of the part time element, the amateur element in particular, in particular things like organisations like the militia, and then from 1998 onwards, the Special Reserve and then also the Imperial Yeomanry during the South Africa War and then the North and South Irish Horse.
+Dr William Butler [00:08:54] In terms of the part time element, the amateur element - in particular things like organisations like the militia, and then from 1998 onwards, the Special Reserve and then also the Imperial Yeomanry during the South Africa War and then the North and South Irish Horse.
 Really the patterns of recruitment, I think, followed that of a regular army recruitment.
-What you have throughout much of the latter half of the 19th century and into the 20th century leading up to the outbreak of the First World War, is a general decline in this recruitment.
-And what you have, much like you have with regular recruitment, it's around garrison towns and those areas that really form the basis of a lot of those organisations and a lot of those units in particular.
+What you have, throughout much of the latter half of the 19th century and into the 20th century - leading up to the outbreak of the First World War, is a general decline in this recruitment.
+And what you have, much like you have with regular recruitment - it's around garrison towns - and those areas that really form the basis of a lot of those organisations and a lot of those units in particular.

 Dr Michael Wheatley [00:10:06] Point one, it's an Irish crisis.
 It's a struggle between Irish nationalism and Ulster unionism, but it became so pervasive that it infected politics right across the United Kingdom and it led to a bitter political conflict between Conservatives and Liberals.

 Specifically, it was triggered by the 1910 general elections, which gave the Irish parliamentary party the balance of power in the House of Commons.